Cotham School Special Educational Needs and Disability Information Report

 If you have a concern about your child’s progress, initially you should speak to your child’s Subject Teacher, Form Tutor or Learning Coordinator, as they are best placed to answer your inquiry.

-If you are not happy that the concerns are being managed and feel that your child is still not making progress you should speak to the SENCo or the Deputy Head Teacher with responsibility for SEND/Inclusion.
+If you are not happy that the concerns are being managed and feel that your child is still not making progress you should speak to the SENDCo or the Senior Leader with responsibility for SEND/Inclusion.